jgaa/darkspeak/README.md

 - [ ] Builds on Windows 10 (MSVC)
 - [x] Send and receive messages
 - [x] Send and receive files
+- [x] Multiple, independent Identities
 - [ ] Automated builds (Jenkins)
 - [ ] Automated tests
 - [x] Use an external Tor server
 - [ ] Use an embedded Tor server
 - [x] Legacy onion addresses
 - [ ] New onion addresses
-- [ ] Encrypt private keys and require password
+- [ ] Encrypt private keys and require password to use them
 - [ ] Encrypt messages locally and require password to read them